thoughtworks-jumpstart/guides/docs/frontend-web-development/react-router.md

 </BrowserRouter>;
 ```

-Using Link, the React app no longer refreshes on load.
+When we switch to the `Link` component, the React app no longer refreshes on load.

 ### Using Navlink to style active links

-Say we want to tell the user where they are by showing the active links in a different color.
+Say we want to tell the user where they are by showing the active links in a different colour.
 We can do that using `NavLink` instead of `Link`

-`NavLink` works exactly same as `Link` but adds a "active" classname that allow us to style the active link differntly.
+`NavLink` works the same as `Link` but adds an "active" class name that allows us to style the active link differently.

 src/App.css